Sampi314/Auditor_Agents/.Jules/Navigator.md

 > *This section is auto-maintained by the agent.
 After each engagement, append new patterns, structural model types, notation edge cases, or documentation improvements discovered during the review.
 Do not delete prior entries — they form the agent's evolving knowledge base.*

 <!-- New entries will be appended below this line -->

+### 2025-02-24 — Mermaid Subgraph ID Collision
+**Problem**: When a Mermaid subgraph and its child node share the same ID (e.g., `subgraph Checks` containing `Checks[Checks]`), Mermaid treats it as a cycle and refuses to render.
+GitHub displays: *"Setting X as parent of X would create a cycle."*
+**Fix**: Always prefix subgraph IDs with `sg_` and use a quoted display label: `subgraph sg_Checks["Checks"]`.
+Node IDs remain unprefixed.
+This guarantees no ID collision regardless of naming.
+**Scope**: Applies to all flowcharts — sheet-level, section-level, and any ad-hoc diagrams.